A History of Service. A Legacy of Giving.

 After many months of being closed due to COVID-19, Fairfield Medical Center’s TWIG Two’s Bargain Boutique is open!

-Consignments and donations are accepted Thursdays, Fridays and Saturdays, unless the accepting room is full.
+Consignments are accepted Thursdays – Saturdays 10 a.m. – noon, and donations are accepted during open hours, unless the accepting room is full.
 Please call 740-415-8755 to confirm this, and check the terms of consignment and donation listed below.

 We recommend that masks are worn while in our shop.